bekk/bekk-christmas/post/javascript/3d-with-webgl-and-three-js.md

 Now that we have full frontal 3D on the web, we are of course going to animate it, right?

-Yes of course!
-Animations are simply many many renders in a row.
+Animations are simply many, many renders in a row.
 Like a stop motion movie.
 We wrap our render call in a function that requests to be run again and again as fast as the browser can manage:

 ```javascript
 function animate() {